By KBB.com Editors

 With the key fob-shaped remote securely in one's pocket or purse, the CX-7's doors can be unlocked simply by approaching the vehicle.

-The 2010 Mazda CX-7 comes in four trim levels; i SV and i Sport FWD models feature a new 2.5-liter four cylinder engine and five-speed automatic transmision, while the s Touring and s Grand Touring are fitted with a 2.3-liter, turbocharged engine and six-speed automatic transmission.
-Both automatics feature a manual shift mode.
-Base models include manual air-conditioning, power windows, power door locks, 17-inch wheels, front side-impact and front and rear head-curtain airbags, cruise control, AM/FM stereo with single MP3-compatible CD player and auxiliary audio input jack, anti-lock brakes (ABS), traction control and Dynamic Stability Control (DSC).
-The Touring model gains 18-inch wheels, leather seating, a power adjustable driver's seat, heated front seats and a retractable cargo cover.
-The Grand Touring adds high-intensity discharge (HID) headlamps, rain sensing wipers, automatic climate control, 19-inch wheels, driver's seat memory, Bose audio, DVD navigation, Smart Key keyless entry and start and the Blind Spot Monitor.
+The 2011 Mazda CX-7 is offered in five trim levels.
+The i SV, i Sport, and i Touring models feature a 161-horsepower, four-cylinder engine mated to a five-speed automatic transmission.
+The s Touring and s Grand Touring are fitted with a 244-horsepower, turbocharged engine connected to a six-speed automatic transmission.
+Both automatics feature a manual-shift mode.
+The base i SV model includes power windows, power door locks, 17-inch wheels and cruise control.
+Base sound system is an AM/FM stereo with single MP3-compatible CD player and auxiliary audio input jack.
+The s Touring model gains 18-inch wheels, leather seating, a power adjustable driver's seat and a retractable cargo cover.
+The i Touring model has a Bose audio system, SIRIUS satellite radio, a rear back-up camera and a color Multi-Information Display.
+The i Grand Touring adds high-intensity discharge (HID) headlamps, rain-sensing wipers, automatic climate control, 19-inch wheels, DVD navigation, Smart Key keyless entry and start and the Blind Spot Monitoring system.

-The 2010 Mazda CX-7 is powered by a choice of two engines.
-Base i SV and i Sport use a 161 horsepower 2.5-liter engine teamed to a five-speed Sport automatic transmission with manual shift Mode, while the Touring and Grand Touring models employ a 244-horsepower, 2.3-liter intercooled and turbocharged Direct Injection Spark Ignition (DISI) engine.
-Though similar in design to the engine used in the MAZDASPEED3, the CX-7's uses a different turbocharger with a smaller turbine inlet.
-This design permits more power to be produced at a lower rpm, creating a more linear acceleration curve comparable to one produced by a larger, normally-aspirated V6.
-In fact, the CX-7's 2.3-liter powerplant displays none of the characteristics inherent with turbocharging, showing no noticeable rush of power as the turbo builds boost with essentially imperceptible turbo lag.
-Assisting the smooth transfer of power is a six-speed Sport automatic transmission featuring a manual shift mode for a more spirited driving experience.
+The 2011 Mazda CX-7 offers a choice of two engines.
+The base i SV, i Sport and i Touring use a 161-horsepower, 2.5-liter four-cylinder engine teamed to a five-speed Sport automatic transmission.
+The s Touring and s Grand Touring models employ a 244-horsepower, 2.3-liter four-cylinder engine.
+Though similar in design to the engine used in the MAZDASPEED3, the CX-7 uses a different turbocharger.
+This permits more power to be produced at a lower rpm and makes the engine act like a much larger naturally-aspirated V6.
+Assisting the smooth transfer of power from the turbocharged engine is a six-speed automatic transmission that features a manual shift mode for a more spirited driving experience.

 2.5-liter in-line 4